-The Supernatural Experience That Changed Philip K. Dick Forever
+The Supernatural Experience that Changed Philip K. Dick Forever

 The Case That Challenged the Boundaries Between Fiction and Reality